gltexture/test-bot/README.md

 This repository contains a bot for a custom-modified version of the game **Mire**.
 The bot automatically connects to the game server, parses room descriptions, collects items, completes quests, and navigates through the game world.

-The original Mire game can be found here: [ClojureMire-Updated_Test](https://github.com/gltexture/ClojureMire-Updated_Test).
+The custom Mire game can be found here: [ClojureMire-Updated_Test](https://github.com/gltexture/ClojureMire-Updated_Test).

 ## Features